ajimenez1503/mowers/README.md

 # mowers

+Application to control mowers through an API.

 ## Goal

-- We need to develop an application that helps in controlling brand-new mowers.
+- Develop an application that helps in controlling mowers.
     - The mowers are able to cut the grass and to inspect the terrain with their cameras to identify problems in the green areas.
-- A green grass plateau must be navigated by the mowers, so they can cut the grass
+- A green grass plateau must be navigated by the mowers, so they can cut the grass.

 ## Details